Cingulate cortex: Other connections

-Clinical significance in schizophrenia
+Clinical significance

+Schizophrenia

 Using a three-dimensional magnetic resonance imaging procedure to measure the volume of the rostral anterior cingulate gyrus (perigenual cingulate gyrus), Takahashi et al. (2003) found that the rostral anterior cingulate gyrus is larger in control (healthy) females than males, but this sex difference was not found in people with schizophrenia.
 People with schizophrenia also had a smaller volume of perigenual cingulate gyrus than control subjects.

 Haznedar et al. (2004) studied metabolic rate of glucose in anterior and posterior cingulate gyrus in people with schizophrenia, schizotypal personality disorder (SPD) and compared them with a control group.
 The metabolic rate of glucose was found to be lower in the left anterior cingulate gyrus and the right posterior cingulate gyrus in people with schizophrenia relative to controls.
 Although people with SPD were expected to show a glucose metabolic rate somewhere between the individual with schizophrenia and controls, they actually had higher metabolic glucose rate in the left posterior cingulate gyrus.
 The volume of the left anterior cingulate gyrus was reduced in people with schizophrenia as compared with controls, but there was not any difference between people with SPD and people with schizophrenia.
 From these results it appears that the schizophrenia and SPD are two different disorders.

 A study of the volume of the gray and white matter in the anterior cingulate gyrus in people with schizophrenia and their healthy first and second degree relatives revealed no significant difference in the volume of the white matter in the people with schizophrenia and their healthy relatives.
 Nonetheless a significant difference in the volume of gray matter was detected, people with schizophrenia had smaller volume of gray matter than their second degree relatives, but not relative to their first degree relatives.
 Both the person with schizophrenia and their first degree healthy relatives have smaller gray matter volume than the second degree healthy relatives.
 It appears that genes are responsible for the decreased volume of gray matter in people with schizophrenia.

 Fujiwara et al. (2007) did an experiment in which they correlated the size of anterior cingulate gyrus in people with schizophrenia with their functioning on social cognition, psychopathology and emotions with control group.
 The smaller the size of anterior cingulate gyrus, the lower was the level of social functioning and the higher was the psychopathology in the people with schizophrenia.
 The anterior cingulate gyrus was found to be bilaterally smaller in people with schizophrenia as compared with control group.
 No difference in IQ tests and basic visuoperceptual ability with facial stimuli was found between people with schizophrenia and the control.